hassan-a-alkhalifah/taproom-react-mock/README.md

 ## My Notes

+* Had trouble setting up and working with style-jsx.
+Seems to have been a version error.
+Also, it seems you cannot target a tag provide by the Link tags.
+Using CSS incline styles seems to be the only get around

 ## User Stories

 * As a patron, I want to see a list/menu of all available kegs.
 For each keg, I need to see its name, brand, price and alcoholContent.